 The internet today is a vast expanse of information.
 However, despite the ubiquity of data available online, there is certain knowledge that only you can provide.
 One of these is information about your business.
 As a business owner, it is up to you to provide consumers with everything they need to find you and do business with you.

 Your business address, operating hours and product offerings, among others, are crucial bits of information your consumers require to find you.
-You can make these details readily available through your Google My Business (GMB) listing.
+You can make these details readily available through your Google Business Profile or Google My Business (GMB) listing.

 In today’s age of information, Google My Business experts agree that having a website and following GMB SEO best practices should no longer be just an option but necessary if you want to succeed.

-Not sure how to get started on your Google My Business marketing strategy?
+Not sure how to get started on your Google Business Profile or Google My Business marketing strategy?
 We’ve got you covered.
 We scoured the internet to find relevant Google My Business statistics to guide your marketing efforts.
 In this Google My Business statistics 2021 compilation, you will discover GMB stats on the current state of local businesses and GMB statistics that will guide you through optimization.

 Local Business Statistics